Classification of E_0--Semigroups by Product Systems: Appendix B: --Semigroups and representations for strongly continuous product systems

-\brem The theorem holds, in particular, for spatial strongly continuous product systems, which are strongly full and faithful, automatically, because they contain the trivial product system.
-But, of course, this can be seen much more easily, since in this case both $E^\odot$ and $E'^\odot$ contain a (central) unital unit.
-(In an interpretation as von Neumann correspondences, $E_t$ and $E'_t$ are subsets of $\sB(G,H_t)$ having the same space of central elements $E_t\cap E'_t$.
-The reference unit $\om^\odot$ of $E^\odot$ is, in fact, also a unit for $E'^\odot$.
-Yet in other words: The commutant of a spatial product system is spatial, and this duality includes the continuous structure.) \erem
+\brem The theorem holds, in particular, for spatial strongly continuous product systems, which are strongly full and faithful, automatically, because they contain the trivial product system, which is strongly full and faithful. \erem

-Precisely as the \nbd{C^*}case in \cite[Theorem 3.1]{Ske06p6}, we provide a completely different proof of the following result due to Arveson and Kishimoto \cite{ArKi92}.
+Precisely as the \nbd{C^*}case in \cite[Theorem 3.1]{Ske11a}, we provide a completely different proof of the following result due to Arveson and Kishimoto \cite{ArKi92}.

 \bthm Let $E$ be a strongly full \nbd{W^*}module over a \nbd{W^*}algebra $\cB$ (for instance, let $E=\cB$ itself!) and let $\vt$ be a faithful strongly continuous normal \nbd{E_0}semigroup on $\sB^a(E)$ (for instance $\cB$ itself if $E=\cB$).
-Then there exists a faithful \nbd{W^*}correspondence $K$ from $\sB^a(E)$ to $\C$ with strict left action (that is, a Hilbert space with a faithful nondegenerate normal representation of $\sB^a(E)$) and a strongly continuous unitary group $u$ on $K$ such that $\vt_t(a)k=u_tau_t^*k$ for all $a\in\sB^a(E)$, $t\in\R_+$, $k\in K$. \ethm
+Then there exists a faithful \nbd{W^*}correspondence $K$ from $\sB^a(E)$ to $\C$ with strict left action (that is, a Hilbert space with a faithful nondegenerate normal representation of \,$\sB^a(E)$) and a strongly continuous unitary group $u$ on $K$ such that $\vt_t(a)k=u_tau_t^*k$ for all $a\in\sB^a(E)$, $t\in\R_+$, $k\in K$. \ethm